xyjrshank/pact-workshop-jvm/README.md

 Failures:

-1) Verifying a pact between Our Little Consumer and Our_Provider - a request with a missing date parameter Given data count > 0
+1) Verifying a pact between SampleConsumer and Our_Provider - a request with a missing date parameter Given data count > 0

     1.1) StatusMismatch: expected status of 400 but was 500